graphql/dataloader/README.md

 assert(promise1A === promise1B)
 ```

+#### Clearing Cache

-There are two common examples when clearing the loader's cache is necessary:
+The most common example when clearing the loader's cache is necessary is after

-*Mutations:* after a mutation or update, a cached value may be out of date.
+a mutation or update, when a cached value may be out of date and future loads
-Future loads should not use any possibly cached value.
+should not use any possibly cached value.

 Here's a simple example using SQL UPDATE to illustrate.